mojontwins/indev-modloader/diary.md

 * [x] Use your mod class to add food.
 * [x] Use your mod class to add tile entities.
 * [x] Use your mod class to add entities.
-* [ ] Use your mod class to add new kind of terrain generation.
+* [x] Use your mod class to add new kind of terrain generation.
-* [ ] Use your mod class to add structures.
+* [x] Use your mod class to add structures.
+* [ ] Make clean ZIP with just ModLoader to modify the obfuscated jar.
+* [ ] Make delta patch with just ModLoader to convert RetroMCP decompiled code to fixed Indev + ModLoader.
+* [ ] Automate the two previous points so I don't have to do the work.

 # TODOs

 So I don't forget:

-* [ ] I will later reimplement the Block ID system using some kind of registry that gets saved alognside worlds so IDs are reassigned when loading worlds.
+* [x] I will later reimplement the Block ID system using some kind of registry that gets saved alognside worlds so IDs are reassigned when loading worlds.
+* [ ] Save / restore & translate level theme ID when saving a theme
+* [ ] Save slots & using folders so I can
+* [ ] Implement pseudo dimensions by binding several .mcmap's together.
 * [x] Implement animations with local atlases via custom Texture FX
-* [ ] Custom fuel
+* [x] Custom fuel
 * [x] Engine fix - Prevent eating food when right-clicking tile entities!
 * [x] Engine fix - Correct bug that makes the indev house not spawn.
 * [x] Engine fix - Arrows less harmful.